The Alienware 34 QD-OLED monitor is already sold out after having gone on sale just this morning.

 In our review of the Alienware 34 QD-OLED, we cited its QD-OLED contrast, HDR performance, color saturation, minimalist design, and affordable price as its most positive attributes.

 Specs include a 34-inch size with a 21:9 aspect ratio, 175Hz refresh rate, and 1800R curve.
 Its brightness and HDR performance, though, are what it make it so special.
-Alienware claims a peak brightness up to 1,000 nits in HDR, and that’s exactly what we were able to measure on it.
+Alienware claims a peak brightness up to 1,000 nits in

 Included cables include one DisplayPort to DisplayPort, one Mini DisplayPort to DisplayPort, and one SuperSpeed USB cable.

 Ports on the back include two HDMI 2.0, a DisplayPort 1.4, two USB 3.2 Gen 1 downstream with Battery Charging 1.2 support, two USB 3.2 Gen 1 downstream, a USB 3.2 Gen 1 upstream, an audio line-out, and a headphone jack.

 The monitor’s G-Sync Ultimate feature also aids in the overall performance of its high refresh rate.